nyaruka/goflow/docs/md/sessions.md

 ## resthook_called

 Events are created when a resthook is called.
 The event contains the status and status code of each call to the resthook's subscribers, as well as the payload sent to each subscriber.
-Applying this event updates @run.webhook in the context to the results of the last subscriber call.
-However if one of the subscriber calls fails, then it is used to update @run.webhook instead.
+If this event has a `result_name`, then applying this event creates a new result with that name based on one of the calls.
+The call used will the last one unless one has failed, in which case it is used instead.
+If the call returned valid JSON, that will be accessible through `extra` on the result.

 <div class="output_event"><h3>Event</h3>```json
 {